afgprogrammer/flutter_expense_manager/README.md

-# expense_manager
+# Flutter Expense Manager Application

-A new Flutter project.
+A new Flutter Expense Manager Application with flutter-redux.

 ## Getting Started